patrickarlt/acetate-site/src/documentation/grunt-plugin.md

 ---
-title: Grunt Plugin
+title: Using with Grunt
+navTitle: Grunt
-topic: Tools & Plugins
+topic: Integrations
+order: 20
 ---

 For easy use with Grunt install the `grunt-acetate` plugin with this command: